nikhil-chigali/AI-dump/PyTorch (MSLearn).md

 Automatic Mixed Precision Training with datatype of `torch.float16` uses `torch.autocast` and `torch.cuda.amp.GradScaler`
 ### Autocast in PyTorch

+Instances of [`autocast`](https://pytorch.org/docs/stable/amp.html#torch.autocast "torch.autocast") serve as context managers or decorators that allow regions of your script to run in mixed precision.

+In these regions, ops run in an op-specific dtype chosen by autocast to improve performance while maintaining accuracy.

+When entering an autocast-enabled region, Tensors may be any type.
+You should not call `half()` or `bfloat16()` on your model(s) or inputs when using autocasting.

+[`autocast`](https://pytorch.org/docs/stable/amp.html#torch.autocast "torch.autocast") should wrap only the forward pass(es) of your network, including the loss computation(s).
+Backward passes under autocast are not recommended.
+Backward ops run in the same type that autocast used for corresponding forward ops.

+Examp

 ---
 #todo Pytorch Autocast